 Once strategies other than layoff have been explored, the College may proceed, if need be, to layoffs.
-For those affected by layoff, the provisions of the collective agreement will apply and the system-wide Electronic Registry of Laid off Employees will be available.
+For those affected by layoff, the provisions of the collective agreement will apply.

 14.4 No Stacking of Entitlements

 While various options may be considered and offered, there will be no stacking of entitlements.